Babylon's Ashes: Plot summary

 Three months have passed since the Free Navy attacked the Solar System.
 The Navy consolidates power in the Belt, steals resources from colony ships heading for the Ring, cuts off contact between Medina Station and the colonies, and continues launching rocks at Earth.
 The Free Navy installs rail guns around the alien station near Medina Station, which has been dormant since the events of Abaddon's Gate, to prevent any enemy ships from passing through the area.
 Meanwhile, Winston Duarte's rogue Martian faction takes residence in the Laconia system through the gates and works for some unknown purpose.
 The reason for the disappearance of certain ships passing through the Ring Gates remains unknown.

-Marco Inaros calls a meeting of his inner circle including Michio Pa, Anderson Dawes, and others, and lays out his plan for a future for the solar system in which humanity exists completely independently of Earth.
-On Luna, James Holden has a meeting with acting UN secretary Chrisjen Avasarala, who informs him that Earth has identified the Azure Dragon, the Free Navy ship that coordinates the meteor attacks.
+Marco Inaros calls a meeting of his inner circle, including Michio Pa, Anderson Dawes, and others, and lays out his plan for a future for the solar system in which humanity exists completely independently of Earth.
+On Luna, James Holden has a meeting with acting UN secretary Chrisjen Avasarala, who informs him that Earth has identified the Azure Dragon, the Free Navy ship that coordinates the asteroids that have decimated Earth.
 Holden and his crew (including Clarissa Mao, whom Amos had rescued from Earth during the attack) are sent on a mission on the Rocinante to disable the Azure Dragon.
 Bobbie Draper is sent along as mission commander.
 They succeed, and they bring the crew of Azure Dragon as prisoners back to Luna.

 With the immediate threat of more rock strikes averted, Avasarala plans to launch a major offensive to take back Ceres from the Free Navy.
 However, Marco Inaros strategically evacuates the station after stripping it of its resources, leaving the arriving Earth and Martian fleets responsible for the survival of millions of stranded citizens.
-Fed up with his tactics, Michio Pa, who had led the pirate fleet stealing from colony ships, betrays Marco, and uses her small fleet of ships to continue their original mission of redistributing pirated supplies to belt colonies in need.
+Fed up with his tactics, Michio Pa, who had led the pirate fleet stealing from colony ships, betrays Marco, and uses her small fleet of ships to continue their original mission of redistributing pirated supplies to Belt colonies in need.
 Marco responds to the betrayal by destroying some of her ships.

 Fred Johnson decides to call a meeting with all OPA factions that didn’t join the Free Navy.
 The crew of the Rocinante ferries Fred to Tycho, but are ambushed by Free Navy ships led by Marco.
 Although they manage to drive off Marco, Fred has a stroke under high-G maneuvers and dies.